Birder’s Guide to the Best Binoculars for Bird Watching

 Olympus Tracker 10x25 Porro Prism Binocular for birding

-strong bird watching binoculars The Orion 8×30 is a Porro-prism type of binoculars.
+strong bird watching binoculars The Olympus Tracker 10×25 is a Porro-prism type of binoculars.
 Porro types are characterized by their high-contrast resolution, which far exceeds the quality of roof types in the same price range.
 The BAK-4 prism used this model is a superior high-density glass material.
 It has anti-reflective coating that produces sharp and bright images.
 Beginning bird hobbyists can’t go wrong with this piece.

 FOV, feet @ 1000 yards 300